Step inside textile artist Nicola Henley’s dreamy Co. Clare farmhouse

 Favourite fashion/design accounts you follow

 Junya Watanabe, Martin Margiela, Yohji Yamamoto, Schiaparelli, Pangaia and many more.
-I also love seeing the designers featured in dressx.com and www.thefabricant.com.
+I also love seeing the designers featured in dressx.com and thefabricant.com.
 These platforms push the boundaries of traditional fashion by leveraging digital technology to create innovative, sustainable, and highly customisable fashion experiences.

 Best fashion purchase

 A Katharine Hamnett London printed ‘clean up or die‘’ T-shirt that I bought in 2005 when I moved to London.
 It was the first designer piece I could afford.
 She is still making the same T-shirt today and I still have mine.
-Also, an All Saints beautifully tailored black tuxedo jacket
+Also, an All Saints beautifully tailored black tuxedo jacket.

-Other Irish brands you love
+Other Irish brands I love

-Edge Only, Capulet & Montague, Brog.ie shoes, Electronic Sheep.
-There are so many fantastic Irish brands, I couldn’t possibly list them all!
+Edge Only, Capulet & Montague, Brog.ie shoes, Electronic Sheep – there are so many fantastic Irish brands, I couldn’t possibly list them all!

 Most useful learning since setting up a business